 - Once your herbs are mature, be sure to harvest a little every few days to keep the plants producing.

-Building a raised garden bed also provides a place to hold flowers or bulbs.
+Tip: A raised garden bed also provides a place to hold flowers or bulbs.
 Try planting alternating rows of seasonal flowers so that you have something blooming all year round.
+Flowers attract pollinating insects that will increase yields in your vegetable garden.

 Once you have learned how to build a raised garden bed, keep your green thumb working by digging into other garden projects.
 Add another composite or wood raised garden bed, explore creative flower pot ideas, find the best planter for your garden or learn to build a hexagonal planter.